 - Information and Referral: Provides clients with information and follow-up concerning community resources.

-- Legal Services: Attorney or paralegal available for consultation to 60+ no charge.
+- Legal Services: Attorney or paralegal available for consultation to individuals 60 or older at no charge.